 The Sister Cities International (SCI) Board of Directors is elected by its voting members.
 The 2022 election will be held virtually with electronic voting.
 The results of the election will be announced at the SCI Annual Business Meeting scheduled for Friday, July 8, 2022.

-More information on the election as well as service on the Board of Directors can be found in the FAQ.
-The FAQ is also available in the application PDF.
+More information on the election, as well as service on the Board of Directors can be found on 2022 Election Details below or in the FAQ section.

-After candidates have been certified by the Elections Committee of the Board of Directors they will be presented to Sister Cities International voters on May 15th via electronic communications as well as postings on our website.
-Voting will be open from June 18th until the Annual Business Meeting on August 3rd.
+After candidates have been certified by the Elections Committee of the Board of Directors, the candidates will be presented to Sister Cities International voters via electronic communications as well as postings on our website.
+Voting will be open for approximately two weeks prior to the Virtual Annual Business Meeting on Friday, July 8th, 2022.

 Directors are elected by SCI’s member communities, with one or more representatives from each community serving as the voter(s)/delegate(s).
-Electronic ballots are sent to the primary contact SCI has on record, which is often either the President, Board Chair, or city liaison for a member community.
+Electronic ballots are sent to the primary contact SCI has on record, which is often either the President & CEO, Board Chair, or city liaison for a member community.

 Yes.
 Votes are weighted as either two, three, or four votes depending on the size of the community.